Sutton, London: Retailing

-There is a green wall or "vertical garden" in the shopping area, designed both for aesthetics and to improve air quality and biodiversity.
+There is a green wall or "vertical garden" in the shopping area, designed aesthetically and to improve air quality and biodiversity.
 It provides additional breeding and nesting options in the vicinity and safeguards local flora and fauna.
 It helps to offset the carbon footprint, lowers the heat island effect of the urban area and reduces smog from traffic fumes.
 The green wall covers the façade of a large High Street store, and is in bloom all year round.

 Transport

 Sutton station is the town's major station, from where frequent direct trains run to several main central London stations − London Victoria, London Bridge, Blackfriars, City Thameslink and, for Eurostar services, St Pancras International.
-The station is served by both Thameslink and Southern.
+The station is served by Thameslink and Southern.

 The fastest of the Victoria-bound trains from Sutton station take 25 minutes (stopping at Carshalton and Clapham Junction).

 As well as these direct trains to central London, there are also direct services to destinations outside central London including Banstead, Dorking, Epsom, Leatherhead, Luton, Horsham, St Albans, West Croydon and Wimbledon.

 West Sutton and Sutton Common stations are both on the Thameslink lines to Wimbledon and on to central London direct.
 Being on the Thameslink line, they continue on to stations both within and the other side of London.

-Local bus services are operated by London General, London United, Abellio London and Metrobus.
-There are express coach services to both Heathrow Airport and Gatwick Airport.
+Local bus services are operated by London General, London United, Transport UK and Metrobus.
+There are express coach services to Heathrow Airport and Gatwick Airport.

 Road traffic is diverted away from a largely pedestrianised town centre, and there are many designated cycle routes in Sutton, along with links to neighbouring towns.
 There are three main car parks in the town centre and a car club.